CDC Eases Voluntary Cruise Guidelines 24 Hours Before Deadline

-(2:00 p.m. - ET) Three days after the U.S. Centers for Disease Control and Prevention lowered its travel advisory for cruising from a Level 4 to a Level 3, the agency has softened its guidelines on its voluntary program, easing requirements and giving cruise lines more discretion in terms of how it will implement onboard protocols.
+(2 p.m.
+EST) -- Three days after the U.S. Centers for Disease Control and Prevention lowered its travel advisory for cruising from a Level 4 to a Level 3, the agency has softened its guidelines on its voluntary program, easing requirements and giving cruise lines more discretion in terms of how it will implement onboard protocols.

 The move comes less than 24 hours before the imposed deadline for cruise lines to opt in or out of the voluntary COVID-19 Cruise Ship Program, details of which were released February 9.